comunica/Article-SSWS2020-AMF/content/evaluation.md

 {:.todo}

 Server-side AMF filter caching has no significant effect when a HTTP cache is used.
 {:.todo}

+Caching is already important for pure TPF, but it is even more important for AMF-TPF, because of the high calc times for AMFs.
+Without caching AMF performs worse than pure TPF, so in that case AMF has no benefits.
+{:.todo}

 When AMFs can be pre-computed, Bloom is faster than GCS.